Follow these Steps to email a friend or colleague a link to this information.

 Concurrent Planning for Permanency for Children

-Discusses State laws that provide for the development and implementation of an alternative permanency plan concurrently with efforts to reunify the child with his or her family.
+Presents an overview of State laws that provide for the development and implementation of an alternative permanency plan concurrently with efforts to reunify the child with his or her family.
 Compared to more traditional sequential planning for permanency, in which one permanency plan is ruled out before an alternative is developed, concurrent planning may provide earlier permanency for a child.
-Summaries of laws for all States and U.S. territories are included.
+Full-text excerpts of laws for all States and U.S. territories are included.

 This material may be freely reproduced and distributed.
 However, when doing so, please credit Child Welfare Information Gateway.